amperity/amperity-docs/amperity_datagrid/source/destination_zendesk.rst

           :class: no-scaled-link
      - Send a test from Amperity.

        .. important:: Be sure to send all fields from Amperity that will be required by |destination-name|.
+The "name", "email" or "external_id" fields must be included.

        From within |destination-name| verify that audience data has been loaded and is usable by all of the use cases you want to use within |destination-name| to build better customer experiences.